tomasw23/313/sparkAdaCodeLecture/sect4a/example4a-4/README.txt

-Even when using mainWithoutRangeCheck.gpr spark ada reports the error
+gnatprove -P main.gpr --mode=flow
+  succeeds
+gnatprove -P main.gpr --proof=progressive
+reports

-example.adb:20:16: medium: float overflow check might fail this is due to the fact that we might exceed maximum floating point number
+  example.adb:17:16: medium: float overflow check might fail

+gnatprove -P mainWithoutRangeCheck.gpr --proof=progressive
+ reports the same error
-There may be a switch to the mainWithoutRangeCheck.gpr to fix this problem, if you find a solution please tell Anton Setzer a.g.setzer@swansea.ac.uk
+There may be switch to modify mainWithoutRangeCheck.gpr so this overflow error message is ignored, but I haven't found it yet.
+If you find it please tell a.g.setzer@swansea.ac.uk